ICTatRTI/SE-tools/README.md

+# Self-Administered EGRA / EGMA

 Self-Evaluation Tools content set for Tangerine.
-This content provides 2x self-evaluation tools, one is for reading and the other form math.
+This content provides 2x self-evaluation tools, one is for reading and the other for math.
 Use this interactive content straight out of the box when creating new groups.

+# Analysis of Instruments' Internal Consistency, Reliability, and Consistency

+These tools were developed at the request of [Imagine Worldwide](https://www.imagineworldwide.org/) with the support of the [Jacobs Foundation](https://jacobsfoundation.org/).
+RTI carried out field testing and a pilot study to assess the tools' internal consistency, test-retest reliability, and concurrent validity with respect to "traditional" EGRA and EGMA.
+The report summarizing these findings is available [here](../research/English_SaEgraSaEgma_GhanaPilot_2022-12-16.pdf).

+# Installation and Use

-From within the tangerine container execute group-create command
+From within the tangerine container execute the `group-create` command

  - Download the content set from this repository
- - Download the entire content of this repository into a new folder called se-tools
+ - Download the entire content of this repository into a new folder called `se-tools`
- - Copy this folder into the content-sets folder located under the tangerine installation (tangerine/content-sets)
+ - Copy this folder into the `content-sets` folder located under the tangerine installation (`tangerine/content-sets`)

 <img width="324" alt="Screen Shot 2022-12-06 at 9 47 53 AM" src="https://user-images.githubusercontent.com/453000/205863712-47282470-c656-4dfb-a7a7-f4c4774c8119.png">